 As you see in this list of Google Maps symbols above, different colors represent different categories.
 Green for outdoors, orange for dining and drinks, etc.

 This map of Tennessee has a key that shows how the land is used.
-Tiny symbols that look like pigs, plants, and stone show where animals are raised for food, where plants are grown, and where ores and rocks are mined.
+Tiny symbols that look like pigs, plants, and stones show where animals are raised for food, where plants are grown, and where ores and rocks are mined.

 This map key uses natural colors for natural formations but uses abstract shapes for human activity.
 It uses coded squares to show ruins and archeological sites.
 It uses circles to stand for villages and towns.
 The natural formations such as ice and desert are shown in colors that resemble the real things.